saloneeshah/Final-Project/README.md

 Variable 1：striker's kicking direction
 Variable 2: goalie's saving direction
+Variable 3: striker kicking area
+Variable 4: goalie saving difficulty

-The range of both kicking direction and saving directoin is either left, middle, right .... (to be added for 9 directions)
+The range of both kicking direction and saving directoin is either left, middle and right The striker kicking area is as below:

-As the range of the variable is based on real dataset, we believe it's a good representation of reality.
-We'd assume a normal distribution(to be added)

 ## Hypothesis or hypotheses before running the simulation:
 Saving the ball based on team’s most frequent kicking direction/each striker’s most frequent kicking direction can increase the success percentage of a goalie